lorenzo-stoakes/linux-vm-notes/page-tables.md

   [PMD_SHIFT][PMD_SHIFT] for PMD and [PAGE_SHIFT][PAGE_SHIFT] for PTE (since at that point you just want to 'shift out' the physical page offset.)

-* I'll go into the helper functions around this later, but once you've shifted an address, you can then simply mask it with `PTRS_PER_Pxx - 1` - this takes advantage of the fact that all values less than a power of 2 will be masked by the power minus 1 (e.g. `0b1000 - 1 = 0b0111`), so the `_SHIFT` and `PTRS_PER_` values are all you need to determine these indexes.
+* Once you've shifted an address, you can then simply mask it with `PTRS_PER_Pxx - 1` - this takes advantage of the fact that all values less than a power of 2 will be masked by the power minus 1 (e.g. `0b1000 - 1 = 0b0111`), so the `_SHIFT` and `PTRS_PER_` values are all you need to determine these indexes.
+Typically this kind of operation is performed using helper [functions][funcs] however.

 * Gathering all these values together for the typical 4KiB page size case: